timeteam/timeteam.github.io/_posts/Non_fiction/2017-20-09-the-silk-roads.md

 The endnotes are extremely extensive and filled with original sources but the lack of a companion bibliography makes it very laborious to track down references, which are only given in full the first time they are used.

-But what is most glaringly absent is an overview of the content of the chapters, which is hidden behind clever but cryptic chapter titles.
-Since I'm expecting to use this as something of a reference book and since I couldn't find any such summary online so have attempted a rough version:
+But what is most glaringly absent is an overview of the content of the chapters, which is hidden behind cryptic chapter titles.  ** Peter Frankopan**'s historical perspective is often a fresh perspective on modern political and economic issues.
+Thus, in order to use this as a reference and since I couldn't find any such summary online I have attempted my own rough version:

-1 _The Creation of the Silk Road_   Mespotamia and the reach of Greece and pre-Christian Rome into Persia
+1 _The Creation of the Silk Road_   Mesopotamia and the reach of Greece and pre-Christian Rome into Persia

 2 _The Road of Faiths_  Buddhism, Christianity and Zoroastrianism

 3 _The Road to a Christian East_